 bio

-Indra has performed multiple concerti with professional orchestras and served as resident pianist for the Prince George Symphony Orchestra Chamber Music Series.
+Indra has performed concerti with professional orchestras and served as resident pianist for the Prince George Symphony Orchestra Chamber Music Series.
 She has also produced and performed in many recitals, house concerts, and cabarets, via the Virtuosi International Recital Series, Oasis musicale de Montréal, Casse-Tête Experimental Music Festival, Winnipeg Mardi Jazz Concert Series, Opera NUOVA Coast to Coast Virtual Recital Series, and various independent productions.

 Indra holds a M. Mus. in Collaborative Piano from the University of Toronto, where she studied with Steven Philcox and won the Gwendolyn Koldofsky Prize in Accompanying.
-Originally from Northern BC, Indra received her B. Mus. in Piano Performance at the University of Manitoba as a student of
+She received her B. Mus. in Piano Performance at the University of Manitoba as a student of David Moroz and Laura Loewen, followed by post-bacc studies in jazz piano with Will Bonness.
+Indra has performed in masterclasses with

 The Sound of Music, Mary Poppins, Spamalot, and